-Having one person in charge of the product roadmap and the backlog joins up the strategic and the tactical product aspects, and establishes clear authority and responsibility.
+Having one person in charge of the product roadmap and the Product Canvas/backlog unites the strategic and the tactical product planning aspects, and establishes clear authority and responsibility.

 A product roadmap allows you to communicate where you want to take your product.
 If applied correctly, the product roadmap and the product backlog complement each other nicely.
 But before you create your roadmap, make sure that you are able to forecast how your product is likely to develop in the future.